jpvanoosten/VolumeTiledForwardShading/README.md

 | NumSpotLights | int | The number of spot lights to randomly generate. |
 | NumDirectionalLights | int | The number of directional lights to randomly generate. |

-It should not be necessary to speicfy the light sources in the configuration file.
+It should not be necessary to specify the light sources in the configuration file.
 In order to generate lights sources in the scene, use the [Generate Lights GUI](#generate-lights-gui) described in the next section.

 ## Generate Lights GUI

 The demo uses [ImGUI](https://github.com/ocornut/imgui) to provide various user interfaces.
 In this section, the Generate Lights GUI is explained.

+To open the Generate Lights GUI, press `Ctrl+3` on the keyboard or select **View > Generate Lights** from the menu bar.

 ![Generate Lights GUI](https://www.3dgep.com/wp-content/uploads/2017/10/GenerateLightsGUI.png)
-*Generate Lights GUI*

 The following options are available in the Generate Lights GUI: